xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD04_DEMO.md

 ﻿# Module 4: Developing ASP.NET MVC 5 Controllers

-# Lesson 1:Writing Controllers and Actions
+# Lesson 1: Writing Controllers and Actions

 ### Demonstration: How to create a Controller
 #### Preparation Steps